Last updated on 20 December 2021

 Vaccinations are less effective when given during a cough or a cold.

 A mild illness such as a cough, cold, diarrhoea or a low grade fever does not affect how well the body responds to a vaccine.
 Having a vaccine during a mild illness or during a course of antibiotics also does not affect the immune system’s ability to fight the illness.
 Instead, your child should get vaccinations on time to protect against serious diseases.

 If your child has a more serious illness such as a high fever, it may be advisable to postpone your child’s vaccinations.
 This is mainly because reactions to the vaccine such as fever could make it more difficult to diagnose or treat an ongoing serious illness.
 Speak to your child’s doctor for advice in such situations.

 It is not safe for children to get multiple vaccinations at the same time.

 It is recommended to vaccinate young children early in life as this is when they are most susceptible to dangerous infectious diseases.
 Many vaccinations are given as combination vaccinations.
 This reduces the number of painful shots a child receives at each vaccination visit and provides earlier protection for the child.
 Many studies show that vaccines are as effective when given as a combination as they are individually.
 More importantly, getting multiple vaccinations does not weaken the child’s immune system, which is capable of responding to multiple vaccine antigens at the same time.

-Delaying my baby’s vaccinations allows them to tolerate any possible side effects better when they are older.
+Delaying your baby’s vaccinations allows them to tolerate any possible side effects better when they are older.